Phlebotomy Certification Lawton, Oklahoma

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has examination materials based on their certification exams.
 Be certain to study each day for at least one hour until you feel confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the final certification exam.

 After you have passed the certification exam, your credentials are rapidly inputted in the national registry and a digital copy of your national certification is provided in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.